-More than 3500 children, women and youth benefit each year from our involvement with ABC Children’s Aid in the Wakiso and Pader districts of Uganda.
-ICARE provides educational support to students in ABC’s Nursery, Primary, Secondary and Vocational Schools.
+More than 3500 children, women and youth benefitted each year from our involvement with ABC Children’s Aid in the Wakiso and Pader districts of Uganda.
+ICARE provided educational support to students in ABC’s Nursery, Primary, Secondary and Vocational Schools.

-iCare is supporting IT skills development at Kitetika, on the outskirts of Kampala.
+iCare also supported IT skills development at Kitetika, on the outskirts of Kampala.

 Information Technology Education Skills Development for the Youth, Uganda

 A recent project in Uganda supported the Comprehensive College Kitetika (CCK) (http://abcuganda.org/abc-education/) to become compliant with Uganda’s national IT education curriculum.

 The project refurbished IT facilities and purchased IT equipment for CCK and is helping to provide IT training to students and to out-of-school women and youth.

 The College is situated in Kitetika village on the outskirts of Kampala, the capital of Uganda.
 It was established in 2002 by ABC Children’s Aid – Uganda, ICARE’s partner in Uganda, to meet the need for a secondary school in this impoverished part of the country.
 The College maintains an enrolment of 800-900 students, many of whom have been touched by HIV / AIDS in one way or another.
 One of the project’s trainers is Dorothy Nalwadda, a former beneficiary of an ICARE education program and now the owner of Sky Hi Technologies, an IT company in Uganda.
 (Read more about Dorothy here).